 Employers stop making promises, while millions of mothers are forced out of the workforce—women's workforce participation numbers are the lowest they have been since 1988.
 And no, it's not happening to everyone equally; 80% of the workers who left the workforce in January were women.

 Yet we push these upsetting statistics aside and get back to 'normal life' that is anything but normal—because it is not normal to not care about mothers.
 But that is exactly what we keep doing: not caring.
+The 2021 State of Motherhood Survey found that 92% of mothers feel society doesn't do a good job of understanding or supporting motherhood.

 These things take time, you say?
 What a privilege it must be to have that time.
 Because many people do not.
 While our society takes its time figuring out how to better support mothers, people are dying and suffering.